sendblocks/sendblocks-cli/README.md

 ✔ Enter your SendBlocks Secret … ************************************
 Successfully logged in!
 Bearer token stored in .auth file.
 Bearer token: eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCIsImtpZCI6IjFmNjQ4NmJMIn0....
 ```

+Once you have successfully logged in, you will be able to refresh your authentication token with `sb-cli login --refresh`.

-If your token has expired, simply run `sb-cli login` again.
+If your refresh token has expired, simply run `sb-cli login` again.

 ## Webhooks